-So in short, the cost of CT machines range from 35.000 to +250.000 euros on the used market.
-You can get a 16 slice systems for around 80.000 euros and a popular 64 slice CT scanner for approximately 110.000 euros.
-Better capabilities mean higher prices, so the 128 CT scan machines cost around 150.000 euros and the newer models with 256 slices and more cost from 250.000 euros.
+So in short, the cost of CT machines range from 35.000 to more than 250.000 euros on the used market.
+You can get a 16 slice systems for around 80.000 euros but improved capabilities mean higher prices.
+Hereby, newer models with 256 slices and more cost from 250.000 euros.